sentclose/sentc-docs/docs/guide/advanced/backend-only.md

 ::::

-To get the refresh token, just get it from the user object after login.
-The token won't store in the client, just in the object.
+To get the refresh token, get it from the user object after login.
+The token won't be stored in the client, just in the object.
 Then put the refresh token in a cookie.

 ### Refresh with a function